Speedy Mince Pie Swirls

 - Add the butter & flour (& baking powder if using) to a medium bowl.
 By hand or using a pastry blender, ‘rub in’ the butter to the flour, to a ‘breadcrumb’ like consistency.
 However, there isn’t much butter in this recipe, so only a light rubbing of the flour & butter between your finger-tips is required.
 You can also use a pastry blender/cutter to do this.

-- Next add in the spices, salt, sugar & zest & mix through.
+- Next add in the spices, salt & sugar, then mix through.
 Make a well in the middle & add in the egg.
 Give it a whisk in this hole, & then add in half of the milk, & mix just the milk & egg together.

 - Now mix the milk & egg with the dry ingredients.
 Keep pushing down on the flour, & let it take on as much of the liquid as possible, before adding in any more small drops of the milk.
 You want the mixture to come together into a very rough ball that will be just a little sticky.
 You might not need all the milk, or might need a little more.

-- Place your ready-cut piece of baking/parchment paper down & dust that & your rolling pin with some icing/powdered sugar.
-If you use powdered sugar it helps stop sticking, but doesn’t mess with the structure of the bake like if you use flour.
+- Place your ready-cut piece of baking/parchment paper down & dust that & your rolling pin with some flour or icing/powdered sugar.

 - Next form the dough into a rough ball & place onto the centre of the paper & form into a square or rectangle.
 Add some icing/powdered sugar on you hands if needed.

-- Using a long sharp knife, cut the roll of dough into slices about 1.5cm (2/3″) wide.
-This will make about 15 slices.
-If you need to, you can coat your knife in some more powdered sugar.
+- Using a long sharp knife, cut the roll of dough in half then into 16 equal pieces, about 1½ cm (⅔") thick.
+If you need to, you can coat your knife in some more icing/powdered sugar.

 - For each slice, lift carefully & place on top of your prepared baking tray/sheet, & then re-shape any that have got a little squashed and lost their shape on cutting.

-- Leave at least 2.5cm/1″ gaps between the slices, and then pop in the oven to bake for 14-20 minutes.
+- Leave at least 2½ cm/1″ gaps between the slices, and then pop in the oven to bake for 12-18 minutes.
 Ready when golden & the undersides are set & firmed up.
 Remove from the oven, & place on top of the cooling rack for 5 mins, before transferring, paper and all to the rack to cool down completely.

 - Once the swirls are cooled, simply use a small spoon (or a piping bag with a tiny hole or piping nozzle), & drizzle the glaze across all the swirls.
 If using a small spoon, I recommend holding the spoon high above the bake, and it will produce a thinner drizzle and look that bit better.
 Leave to set up for 15-30 minutes if you can wait!

-- Store in a cake or cookie metal tin for at least 3 days.
-Freeze for up to 3 months1, wrapped individually in cling film/plastic wrap & then foil or a food bag.
-Defrost at room temperature, not thr fridge.
+- Freeze for up to 3 months1, wrapped individually in cling film/plastic wrap & then foil or a food bag.
+Defrost at room temperature, not the fridge.

 Notes